-It is always helpful to have the minutes of a past meeting on hand.
+It is always helpful to have your minutes of meeting on hand.
 Whether it is to review the list of decisions that were made or to find out who was in charge of this task.
 It is also a good source of information and reference for those who were present, as well as for those who were absent.

 First of all, be aware that the minutes are a summary of the meeting based on the agenda.
 The minutes, therefore, contain the same basic information as the agenda as well as additional information obtained after the meeting.
 Using the contents of your agenda, you may even be able to write a good part of your minutes.